 Dr. Locke has served as Editor of The North Carolina Music Educator and has published articles on band and wind ensemble literature in the Journal of Band Research and in Winds Quarterly.
 He is Past-President of the North Carolina Music Educators Association representing 2,400 members.
 Dr. Locke is a recipient of Phi Mu Alpha's Orpheus Award and has received the National Band Association Citation of Excellence on numerous occasions.
 He is a National Arts Associate of Sigma Alpha Iota.
 In 1989, Dr. Locke was among the youngest conductors to be elected to membership in the prestigious American Bandmasters Association.
 He has appeared on numerous occasions as a clinician at the Mid-West International Band Clinic.
 In 1994, he received the Phi Beta Mu International Fraternity Outstanding Bandmaster of the Year Award, presented at the Mid-West International Band Clinic in Chicago.
 Dr. Locke is Past-President of the Southern Division of College Band Directors National Association and hosted the Southern Division Convention at UNCG in February 2000.
 In 2002, Dr. Locke was nominated for the O. Max Gardner Award, the highest award in the 16-campus UNC System.
 He also received the "Outstanding Music Teacher Award" in the UNCG School of Music in 2003.
 In 2005, Dr. Locke was elected President of the American Bandmasters Association and received the Albert Austin Harding Award from the American School Band Directors Association.
 In 2006, he produced a CD-Rom containing every article which appeared in the Journal of Band Research from 1964-2005 which is sold around the world.
 In 2007, Dr. Locke received The Old North State Award from NC Governor Mike Easley "for dedication and service beyond excellence to the state of North Carolina."
 In 2009, Locke became Editor of the Journal of Band Research, a scholarly research journal begun by the ABA in 1964.
 In July 2012, Locke was honored by NC Governor Beverly Perdue with The Order of the Longleaf Pine Award, the highest civilian honor in North Carolina.
 In 2014, Locke was named the Marion Stedman Covington Distinguished Professor of Music in the UNCG School of Music, Theatre and Dance.

-At UNCG, Dr. Locke is the founder and director of the Summer Music Camp program, now the largest university music camp in America, enrolling over 1,700 students annually and served by a staff of 150 professionals.
+At UNCG, Dr. Locke is the founder and director of the Summer Music Camp program, now the largest university music camp in America, enrolling over 1,800 students annually and served by a staff of 160 professionals.
 He is also the founder of the Carolina Band Festival and Conductors Conference.
-Since 1977, he has administered summer music camps for over 55,000 students.
+Since 1977, he has administered summer music camps for over 62,000 students.
 He is in constant demand as a guest conductor, clinician, and adjudicator for band festivals throughout the United States and Canada.